-Anyone who is planning on coming to Wings of Hope Ranch is required to have this waiver completed and signed before they arrive.
+Anyone who is planning on coming to Wings of Hope Ranch is required to be aware of and agree to our current COVID-19 policies as follows:

 I understand the uncertainties we as a society currently face as a result of the novel coronavirus (COVID-19), and therefore assume the risk of exposure by participating in events at Wings of Hope Ranch.
 I further understand that the staff and team members of Wings of Hope Ranch will do everything possible to mitigate the spread of COVID-19, however, there are no assurances that these steps are a guarantee against infection.

 By signing this waiver I acknowledge that the staff and leaders at the Ranch will do their part in following the guidelines as established by local, state, and federal agencies, as well as guidelines established by the Ranch, to help prevent the spread of COVID-19.
 I also acknowledge that I will do my part in ensuring the safety of myself and others while at the Ranch.

 COVID-19 Wings of Hope Ranch Safety Protocols / Effective as of 07/2020

 These protocols are based on CDC recommendations and are subject to change as we move through various stages of reopening per Virginia regulations or if more stringent guidelines are put in place due to a second wave of the virus.